hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/bnd-deploy.md

 Before a business network definition can be deployed it must be packaged into a _Business Network Archive_ (.bna) file.
 The `composer archive create` command is used to create a business network archive file from a business network definition folder on disk.

-Once the business network archive file has been created it can be deployed to a runtime using the [`composer network deploy`](../reference/composer.network.deploy.html) command using a suitable [Connection Profile](../reference/connectionprofile.html).
+Once the business network archive file has been created it can be deployed to a runtime using the [`composer runtime install`](../reference/composer.runtime.install.html) command followed by a [`composer network start`](../reference/composer.network.start.html) command.

 For example:

-    composer network deploy -p connectionProfileName -a <BusinessNetworkDefinition>.bna -i <Your EnrollmentID> -s <Your EnrollmentSecret>
-    -A admin -S
+    composer runtime install -n tutorial-network -c PeerAdmin@fabric-network

 To update the business network definition for an already deployed business network use the [`composer network update`](../reference/composer.network.update.html) CLI command.